French version / Versión en español

 Concerts with the installation

-De Bell Labs à Calebasses Labs
+From Bell Labs to Calebasses Labs

 Initial tests